fablabs-ch/resources/logo/README.md

 # Logo

 The `fablabs-ch.svg` file is the reference logo in a vector graphics format.
-The images in the `bitmap` folder are exported from it at different scales in order to be used/linked where vector graphics are not supported.
+The images in the `bitmaps` folder are exported from it at different scales in order to be used/linked where vector graphics are not supported.

 ## Editing